DesignRush Recognized Timspark among the Top Software Development Companies in October

 About the author

-Vlad Nemshon, Chief Growth Officer at Timspark with 5+ years of experience in IT Marketing and Sales and a lawyer background at Deloitte, with a talent for extracting valuable insights from data and identifying untapped marketing opportunities.
-Vlad’s passion lies in translating research findings into actionable strategies for business growth.
+Vlad Nemshon, Chief Commercial Officer at Timspark, has 5+ years of experience in IT marketing and sales and a lawyer background at Deloitte.
+With a talent for extracting valuable insights from data and identifying untapped marketing opportunities, Vlad’s passion lies in translating research findings into actionable strategies for business growth.

 Vlad Nemshon Market Research Manager